A Joules Parka Review…

 So you want / need a practical coat with a hood but you probably don’t really want one that looks like something they sell in a outdoors shop that you had to wear on Duke of Edinburgh expeditions.
 Especially when you’re still mourning your pre-pregnancy wardrobe of jackets and lovely, impractical Zara numbers.

 I don’t know where everyone stands on the whole mum coat debate, but when you factor all of these things in it does all point to something more sensible.
 And even now I hate, hate, hate sensible, practical things (most of my teenage years were a battle with my dad, whose constant refrain was ‘it’s not a fashion parade!’
 When everyone knows at that age it really is a fashion parade).

 This is where parkas are handy, because they are practical (warmth, pockets and hood) but the thing about parkas is that everyone wears one, from pop stars to Zoella.

-I’d been looking at Joules winter coats on the recommendation of my super-stylish friend Alison, but was handily offered one to review, so chose the Joules Gayle parka, which is a showerproof half fur lined parka.
+I’d been looking at Joules coats but was handily offered one to review, so chose the Joules Gayle Parka, which is a showerproof half fur lined parka.

 Great things about the Gayle Parka…the amazing fur lining and the hood, the length, it’s quite fitted and also has a waist string so you can cinch it in more and there are lots of pockets.
 It’s only showerproof, apparently, but I’ve worn it in torrential rain and been fine.